alihanhyk/interpole/README.md

     ./diag-bias/run-bias.sh  # generates the results for BIAS given in Table 4
 ```

-Note that in order to run the ADNI experiments, you need access to the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/) dataset.
+Note that, in order to run the experiments for ADNI, you need to get access to the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/) dataset.

 ### Citing
 If you use this software please cite as follows: